 You must print each form and take it to the designated office in your county courthouse.
 For divorce proceedings, use the forms below:

-If you and your spouse agree to begin divorce proceedings, use the forms listed below for 3301c.
+If you and your spouse agree to begin divorce proceedings, use the forms listed below for 3301(c)(1).
 Once you have completed these forms, contact your local courthouse administration for additional instructions.
 You must print each form and take it to the designated office in your county courthouse.
-For No Fault and Mutual Consent (3301 c) proceedings, use the forms below:
+For No Fault and Mutual Consent 3301(c)(1) proceedings, use the forms below.

-If your spouse does not agree to a divorce, you must be separated for at least two years before using the forms for 3301d below.
 Once you have completed these forms, contact your local courthouse administration for additional instructions.
 You must print each form and take it to the designated office in your county courthouse.
-For No Fault and Two Year Separation (3301 d) proceedings, use the forms below:
+For No Fault and Applicable Time of Separation (3301 d) proceedings, use the forms below:

 Service is the delivery of court papers to a plaintiff or a defendant.
 Court papers may be served by mail, but you must follow very specific rules.
 Court papers may be served by personal service - handing a copy of the paper to the other party – but not by you or a person related to you.
 Proof of Service, called Affidavit of Service or Certificate of Service, is a form you must file with the court explaining how court papers were delivered to the other party.
 A court will not act on your case unless you have served the court papers and filed proof that you followed Rules of Court.